-Subcontractor experience SHALL NOT be considered in determining whether the offeror meets the minimum requirements set forth in SEC.
-1.04.
+Subcontractor experience shall be considered in determining whether the offeror meets the requirements set forth in SEC.
+1.04 PRIOR EXPERIENCE.

-If a proposal with subcontractors is selected, the state may require a signed written statement from each subcontractor that clearly verifies the subcontractor is committed to provide the good or services required by the contract.
+If a proposal with subcontractors is selected, the state will require a signed written statement from each subcontractor that clearly verifies the subcontractor is committed to provide the good or services required by the contract.